 Expert Rose Lesniak Dog Trainer in Miami FL:

-Dog Training the Right Way Using Force-Free Techniques!
+Dog Training Using Force-Free Techniques!

 Rose Lesniak Dog Training in Miami, Florida is based on the philosophy of bettering the lives of both you and your dog or puppy through a disciplined dog training program that employs love, praise and positive reinforcement.